Why study accounting online? Studying accounting and commerce through distance learning is a convenient way to acquire a valuable degree.

 UNE Bachelor of Accounting

-The University of New England’s online bachelor course for professional accounting allows students to major solely in Accounting, or both Accounting and Advanced Accounting, Agribusiness or Finance.
+The University of New England’s online bachelor course for professional accounting allows students to major Advanced Accounting, Agribusiness, Finance, or Managing Organisations and People.
 It provides you with the knowledge and technical skills needed to succeed in the accounting/finance field.
 A selection of units are available during the 3rd (summer) trimester.

 Graduate Professional Accounting Programs